tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/bot/harness/README.md

 ### 9.1 Reactor (preferred)

-The opt-in reactor at `tools/reactor/pom.xml` builds the game and runs the QA suite against it in one pass — no `mvn install` of the jar, no `coronapoker.version` pin to keep in sync:
+The opt-in reactor at `tools/reactor/pom.xml` builds the game and runs the QA suite against it in one pass: no `mvn install` of the jar, no `coronapoker.version` pin to keep in sync:

 ```sh